GabeScott/standard-works-vault/General Conference/1974 October - God Will Not Be Mocked.md

 Husbands and wives should love and cherish their spouses.
 They must not break up their homes with divorce, and especially through infidelity and immorality.

 A higher and higher percentage of children grow up with only one parent.
 This is certainly not the way of the Lord.
 He expected for a father and a mother to rear their children.
 Certainly any who deprive their children of a parent will have some very stiff questions to answer.
-The Lord used parents in the plural and said if children were not properly trained “the sin be upon the heads of the parents.”
-(D&C 68:25.)
+The Lord used parents in the plural and said if children were not properly trained “the sin be upon the heads of the parents.” ([[D&C 68.25|D&C 68:25]].)
 That makes it a bit hard to justify broken homes.
 Numerous of the divorces are the result of selfishness.
 The day of judgment is approaching, and parents who abandon their families will find that excuses and rationalizations will hardly satisfy the Great Judge.

 May we repeat: Sex perversions of men and women can never replenish the earth and are definitely sin without excuse, and rationalizations are very weak; God will not tolerate it.

 As to abortions, we deplore the reported million unborn children who will lose their lives in this country this year.
-Certainly the women who yield to this ugly sin and the sin which often generated it, and those who assist them, should remember that retribution is sure.
-It is sure.
+Certainly the women who yield to this ugly sin and the sin which often generated it, and those who assist them, should remember that retribution is *sure.* It is *sure.*

 We marry for eternity.
 We are serious about this.
 We become parents and bring wanted children into the world and rear and train them to righteousness.